Mohit-Pandey113/Project_1-Snake-Water-and-Gun-Game/README.md

 # Snake-Water-Gun Game

-## Overview
+## Overview:
-This is a simple **Snake-Water-Gun** game built in **Python**.
-The game allows a single player to play against the computer, keeping track of wins, losses, and draws.
-A key feature of this project is a **persistent high score system**, which stores the player’s highest score in a separate file until the player chooses to reset it.

----
+This is a simple Python game based on the classic Snake-Water-Gun game.
+It includes a persistent high score system, so your high score is saved even after closing the game—just like in the games I’ve played growing up.

-## Features
+## Features:

-- Single-player gameplay against the computer.
+Play the Snake-Water-Gun game against the computer.
-- Print everytime if you win, lose, or it was a draw.
-- Stores **high scores persistently** in a separate file.
-- High score is maintained across sessions until manually reset.
-- Implemented entirely in Python with simple **file handling**.
-- Print the necessary instructions player require to know at each step.

----
+Persistent high score system using a text file (Hi_score.txt).

+Simple and interactive command-line interface.

-## How to Play
+## How to Run:

+Make sure you have Python installed (Python 3.x recommended).

+Download or clone this repository.

-1. Run the Python file:
+Run the main game file:

+python main_code_file.py

+Play and enjoy!
+Your high score will be saved automatically.

+## Demo Video:
+Watch the game in action: [Insert YouTube or Google Drive link here]

+## Files:

-main_code_file.py
+main_code_file.py → Core game logic.

-You will be provided with the necessary instructions you need to know.

-Enter your choice: s for Snake, w for Water, or g for Gun.

-The computer will make its move randomly.

-The winner of each round is displayed, and scores are updated.

-Computer will ask if you want to play again.

-High scores are saved in a file (high_score.txt) until you reset them.

-Winning Conditions:
-For snake and water, snake will win
-For water and gun, water will win
-For gun and snake, gun will win
+Hi_score.txt → Stores the persistent high score.

+README.md → Project overview and instructions.

+## Future Improvements / Notes:

+Add graphics or GUI to make the game more interactive.

+Add sound effects for a richer experience.

+Expand to more advanced game mechanics if desired.

-Key Learning
+## Key Learning:
 While developing this project, I faced a challenge with storing and displaying the high score.
 Initially, I could not find a solution that fit my program structure.
 After experimentation and problem-solving, I implemented a custom solution using file handling, which taught me an important lesson:

 While we can learn from others, we must develop our own solutions to problems to ensure they fit our specific context.

 This project strengthened my problem-solving skills, persistence, and understanding of Python file operations.

-Technologies Used
+## Technologies Used:
 Python 3.x

 Basic file handling (read/write operations)